WHAT IS CRPS?

-LIVING WITH CRPSConnect with fellow pain warrior, Suzanne Stewart
+LIVING WITH CRPSConnect with fellow pain warrior, Michelle Rice

 The key symptom of CRPS is continuous, intense pain out of proportion to the severity of the injury, which gets worse rather than better over time.
 The condition most often affects one of the arms, legs, hands, or feet but, in rare cases, can travel to the opposite extremity and to other parts of the body.

 - Severe pain not associated to the initial trauma or injury, that does not cease or ease with healing of the trauma/injury